U.S. teachers' union urges pensions to cut investment in private prisons

 The American Federation of Teachers, which influences over $1 trillion in public-teacher pension plans, published a report identifying more than two dozen firms that bet on jail operators CoreCivic Inc and GEO Group Inc and defense contractor General Dynamics Corp, which has contracts with migrant shelters.
 It sent the report to pensions around the country, warning such investments could be hazardous.

-The teachers union’s list includes investment firms Hotchkis & Wiley, Geode Capital Management, as well as hedge funds D.E.
+In an attachment to the report, the teachers federation names the biggest investors in private prisons, including investment firms Hotchkis & Wiley and Geode Capital Management, as well as hedge funds D.E.
 Shaw, Millennium Management and Renaissance Technologies.
 Some of these firms make trading decisions mainly using computer models instead of conducting fundamental research on companies.

 “Hedge funds that invest in private prisons are not only profiting off a broken justice system and abetting the administration’s policies of family separation ...
 They are also making a risky bet on an industry rightfully under siege,” American Federation of Teachers President Randi Weingarten said.